microsoft/MSGraphNotifications/Windows/sample-app/README.md

 1. Navigate to the Notifications tab and click the "Refresh History" button to display a history of past notifications.
 1. Exercise the various functions offered for each notification in the history.
 1. Post a new notification from Graph explorer.
-You won't see a notification popup immediately, but if you click "Refresh History" then it will appear.
+You might not see a notification popup immediately, but if you click "Refresh History" then it will appear.

 ## Other tips